kiwicom/python-weekend-entry-task/README.md

 - Only the standard library is allowed, no 3rd party packages, notebooks, specialized distros (Conda) etc.
 - The code should run as is, no environment setup should be required.

-## Submissions
-Follow the instructions you received in the email.

 ## Example behaviour
 Let's imagine we wrote our solution into one file, `solution.py` and our datatset is in `data.csv`.
 We want to test the script by performing a flight search on route BTW -> REJ (we know the airports are present in the dataset) with one bag.
 We run the thing: